Anubhav4989/Bank-Customer-Churn-Risk---Behavior-Analytics-Dashboard/README.md

-# Bank Customer Churn Risk Analysis Dashboard
+# Bank Customer Churn Risk & Behavior Analytics Dashboard

 ## Description
 This Power BI dashboard delivers an interactive analysis of customer churn risk within a banking dataset.
-It visualizes customer behavior, demographics, and key churn drivers.
+It visualizes customer behavior, and key churn drivers.
 The dashboard enables dynamic filtering and drill-downs, empowering stakeholders to identify at-risk customer segments and develop targeted retention strategies.

 ## Access the Dashboard
 Explore the live dashboard here: